-We’ve previously posted about Gingras Trading Post, which holds a share of claim to “the oldest standing structure in North Dakota,” dating back to the days of the fur trade, before the homesteading era brought European settlers en masse.
+We’ve previously posted about Gingras Trading Post, which holds a share of the claim to “the oldest standing structure in North Dakota,” dating back to the days of the fur trade, before the homesteading era brought European settlers en masse.

 That place, Gingras Trading Post, is reportedly the oldest standing structure in the state *still on its original foundation.
 This place, Kittson Trading Post, is reportedly older by a smidge, but it was moved to this location in Walhalla at a later date.
 The inscription on the monument tells the rest of the story.